 How is GIST is treated?

-Until recently, the only treatment for GIST had been surgery.
+Until recently, the only treatment for GIST was surgery.
 The goal of surgery is to remove the tumor completely.
 However, surgery alone for larger GISTs, or for GISTs that have spread, yielded disappointing results.

 Because there is a chance that malignant tumors can recur or come back after surgery, chemotherapy or radiation is used with many types of cancer.
 This is called adjuvant therapy.
 However, in the case of GIST, using either chemotherapy or radiation after surgery has not been shown to work in preventing the tumor from coming back.
 For this reason researchers have sought new effective therapies for GIST.

-A new drug previously used to treat a type of leukemia has been shown to be effective in treating GIST.
-The drug, called Gleevec (imatinib mesylate, Novartis Pharmaceuticals Corp, East Hanover, NJ), is used for patients with advanced-stage GIST, and it may also help patients with earlier-stage tumors.
+A new drug has been shown to be effective in treating GIST.
+The drug, called Gleevec (imatinib), is used for patients with advanced-stage GIST, and it may also help patients with earlier-stage tumors, either before or after surgery.
 It doesn't seem to cure advanced GISTs, but it can help people with them live longer and feel better.

-The way Gleevec works against cancer is unique.
-Most anticancer therapies developed in the past kill both tumor cells and normal cells, but Gleevec is able to disable the tumor cells while leaving healthy cells unharmed.
-Gleevec blocks the overactive KIT enzyme in the tumor cells.
+Most anticancer therapies developed in the past kill both tumor cells and normal cells, but Gleevec is able to disable the tumor cells while leaving most healthy cells unharmed.
+Gleevec blocks the overactive KIT and PDGFRA enzymes in the tumor cells.
 This disables the GIST cells so that many of them are destroyed.
-Although the drug also inhibits the KIT enzyme in normal cells, it does not seem to damage them.

 By selectively killing tumor cells while allowing healthy cells to survive, Gleevec represents a new approach in cancer therapy called targeted therapy.